Three spine graphic

 back x-ray

 Backpain advice - in plain English!
-The Latin for backpain is Dorsopathy but that's probably the last time we will mention it. - Nevertheless; we have included a helpful backpain advice glossary if you need to refer to it.
+The Latin for backpain is Dorsopathy but that's probably the last time we will mention it. - Nevertheless; we have included a helpful backpain help glossary if you need to refer to it.

 Anyway, you already know the physical effects of the pain you are feeling in your back or neck.
 It can be muscles, nerves, bones, joints or other parts of your spine.
 The backpain may be constant or intermittent, stay in one place or move about.
 It may be a dull ache, or a sharp or burning sensation.
 You may be experiencing it in the neck and might it radiate into other parts of the body such as the arms, legs or feet.
 It may also include feelings of weakness or numbness.